 Enterprise Use Cases

-In our view, the most present and interesting use case for smart contracts are those concerned with eCommerce of digital assets.
+In our view, the most present and interesting use case for smart contracts is those concerned with eCommerce of digital assets.

 Content creators in general will benefit from smart contracts.
 It is no secret that authors are increasingly becoming disillusioned with large distribution channels such as Amazon that, according to the authors, attempt to depress the price of their product via threats of limiting pre-release sales or even physical delivery.
 Polyrific has no official opinion on that debate, but regardless of who is right or wrong, content creators of all types can instead turn to a public blockchain as a means of distributing their content and handling the financial distributions for each transaction.